swarendt/GettingandCleaningDataCourseProject/README.md

 The script expects to find a subdirectory of UCI HAR Dataset containing the data files.

 The output of run_analysis.R is a CSV file named tidydata.csv which contains the final data result set.
+It also displays the results to the console.